-- Windows will automatically come up with the wizard asking you to install software automatically.
+- Windows will automatically come up with the wizard asking you to automatically install software.
 Select Next and let the software install.

 - You will apparently see an installation disk along with the receiver.
 Put the disk inside the optical drive and let the installation finish.
 If you have any doubts, follow the instructions on the screen.

 - Another option to install the software is to visit the Xbox 260 wireless controller for Windows.
 Make sure you choose the right software driver and language to download.